shahid9153/pixly/README.md

 2. Extract text from wiki and forum URLs; keep YouTube descriptions as-is
 3. Clean and chunk text into manageable segments (e.g., ~512 tokens)
 4. Generate embeddings for each chunk and persist into Chroma collections
-5. On chat, detect game and run a semantic search to retrieve top snippets, then ground Gemini’s response on those
+5. On chat, detect game and run a semantic search to retrieve top snippets, then ground Gemini's response on those

 Vector DB collections are organized by game and source type, e.g. `minecraft_wiki`, `minecraft_youtube`, `minecraft_forum`.